-Apple recently released iOS 13.4.1 to fix a bug relating to FaceTime which would not work when iOS 13.4 devices were calling older devices without iOS 13.4, the issue also affected macOS Catalina 10.15.4.
+Apple recently released iOS 13.4.1 to fix a bug relating to FaceTime which would not work when iOS 13.4 devices were calling older devices without iOS 13.4.
+This issue also affected macOS Catalina 10.15.4, causing significant inconvenience for users who rely on FaceTime for communication.

 This new software update is a supplemental update and it is designed to fix the issue with FaceTime calls between the Mac and other devices.
 You can see what is included in the update below.